Meat Puppets (1980-1996, 1999-2002, 2006-present): a Grunge band from Phoenix, Arizona, USA.

 But that sales record was soon over.
 Though the band's drug use included cocaine, heroin, LSD and many others, Cris' use of heroin and crack cocaine became so bad he rarely left his house except to obtain more drugs.
 Furthermore, the Kirkwood brothers had always had a legendary appetite for illegal substances and during the tour to support Too High To Die with Stone Temple Pilots, the easy availability of drugs was too much for Cris.
 When it was over, he was severely addicted to cocaine and heroin.
 When their record label discovered the addictions, support for No Joke! was dropped!
 The band went on hiatus.

-In 2000, Kirkwood would re-emerge in Austin, Texas with the membership of Andrew DuPlantis (bass) and ex-Pariah members Kyle Ellison (guitar/vocals) and Shandon Saham (drums) to release Golden Lies (2000), an album less like much of their back catalogue, along with Live in 2002.
+In 2000, Kirkwood would re-emerge in Austin, Texas with the membership of Andrew DuPlantis (bass) and ex-Pariah members Kyle Ellison (guitar/vocals) and Shandon Saham (drums) to release Golden Lies (2000), an album less like much of their back catalog, along with Live in 2002.

 2002 Meat Puppets dissolved after Duplantis left the band.
 Curt went on to release albums with the groups Eyes Adrift and Volcano.
 In 2005, he released his first solo album entitled Snow.